haiwen/seafile-admin-docs/manual/extension/seafile-ai.md

 By default, the persistent volume is `/opt/face_embedding`.
 It will consist of two subdirectories:

 - `/opt/face_embedding/logs`: Contains the startup log and access log of the face embedding
 - `/opt/face_embedding/models`: Contains the model files of the face embedding.
 It will automatically obtain the latest applicable models at each startup.
 These models are hosted by [our Hugging Face repository](https://huggingface.co/Seafile/face-embedding).
-Of course, you can also manually download their own model files before the first startup (**If you fail to automatically pull the model, you can also manually download the model to this directory**).
+Of course, you can also manually download your own models on this directory (**If you fail to automatically pull the model, you can also manually download it**).

 ### Customizing model serving access keys